 Audience Type: Slightly Arthouse

 (Reviewed on Criterion DVD – first published 11 Mar 2010)

 Tokyo Story is quite rightly the crowning achievement of Yasujiro Ozu’s film career.
-It best represents Ozu’s melancholic vision of Japanese society and contains some of world cinema’s most heart achingly beautiful images.
+It best represents Ozu’s melancholic vision of Japanese society and contains some of world cinema’s most heart-achingly beautiful images.

 The film is shot in black-and-white, partially on location, and features nearly the same cast of actors whose roles are almost indistinguishable from that of Ozu’s previous or later works.

 Tokyo Story tells the story of old parents who decide to visit their children in faraway Tokyo since the latter are busy with work commitments and are unable to make time to visit their parents.
-The elderly couple have not seen their children in years and want to pay them a visit before they become too old to do so.
+The elderly couple have not seen their children in years and wants to pay them a visit before they become too old to do so.